edinburgh-napier/set09121/lectures/lecture3.md

 - You need to define what the player's task is in the game.
 - Traditional board and card games had everyone with the same role, more or less.
-    - Some players had multiple roles -- Dungeons and Dragons, Monopoly, etc. <!-- .element: class="fragment" -->
+    - Some players had multiple roles -- e.g. Dungeons and Dragons. <!-- .element: class="fragment" -->
 - Video games follow this tradition. <!-- .element: class="fragment" -->
     - Again, there are exceptions such as Team Fortress 2, Neverwinter Nights, etc. <!-- .element: class="fragment" -->
 - Roles can also be defined by how the players react to the rules and procedures of the game. <!-- .element: class="fragment" -->